tylercollier/openresync/README.md

 You should know these basics so you can debug problems.

+This level of detail is supplied because this is alpha software, and as such the likelyhood that you'll discover a bug is higher.
+Your feedback is appreciated.

 ### Server

 The server is responsible for hosting the cron jobs that do the sync work as well as providing an API for the website that shows the stats.